emilk/egui/emigui/README.md

 * [x] Movable/resizable windows
     * [x] Kinetic windows
     * [ ] BUG FIX: Don't catch clicks on closed windows
+    * [ ] Windows should open from Regions and be boxed by parent region.
+        * Then we could open the example app inside a window in the example app, recursively.
 * [ ] Scroll areas
     * [x] Vertical scrolling
     * [ ] Horizontal scrolling